sozu-proxy/sozu/doc/how_to_use.md

 ## PROXY Protocol

-Sōzu use its own layer 3 and 4 information to get connected on remote servers.
-Because of this, we lose the initial L3/4 client connection information (like source and destination IP and port) which can be use by upstream proxy/server to configure a website, basic IP-level security, logging/metrics purposes...

-Sōzu support the *version 2* of the `PROXY protocol` to solve the problem of L3/4 connection parameters being lost when relaying L3/4 connections through proxies.
-Thanks to that, Sōzu will informs the other end about the L3/4 addresses of the incoming connection before any byte is exchange from the socket.
-Furthermore, Sōzu can forward to the upstream service this client connection information sent by downstream proxy servers and load balancers.

-The information L3/4 passed via the `PROXY protocol` is:
- - the client IP address
- - the proxy server IP address
- - both port numbers.
+When a network stream goes through a proxy, the backend server will only see the IP address and port used by the proxy as client address.
+The real source IP address and port will only be seen by the proxy.
+Since this information is useful for logging, security, etc, the [PROXY protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) was developed to transmit it to backend servers.
+With this protocol, after connecting to the backend server, the proxy will first send a small header indicating the client IP address and port, and the proxy's receiving IP address and port, and then it will send the stream from the client.

+Sōzu support the *version 2* of the `PROXY protocol` in three configurations:
+- "send" protocol: Sōzu, in TCP proxy mode, will send the header to the backend server
+- "expect" protocol: Sōzu receives the header from a proxy, and interprets it for its own logging and metrics, and uses it in HTTP forwarding headers
+- "relay" protocol: Sōzu, in TCP proxy mode, can reveice the header, and transmit it to a backend server

 More infos here: [proxy-protocol spec](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt)

-### Configuring Sōzu to *expect* a PROXY Protocol
+### Configuring Sōzu to *expect* a PROXY Protocol header

-Configures the client-facing connection to receive a PROXY protocol header before any byte is read from the socket.
+Configures the client-facing connection to receive a PROXY protocol header before any byte sent by the client is read from the socket.

 ```
                             send PROXY               expect PROXY